 So, when I mentioned making truffles, she was there to help.
 Even though we trust our school systems to fill their heads with knowledge, it’s up to us, as parents, to teach them common sense, homemaking skills, and how to be comfortable in the kitchen.

-I was fortunate enough to have a mom who taught me to cook and bake, and how to properly make a bed, clean a washroom, vacuum a rug, clean windows, and dust furniture.
+I was fortunate enough to have a mom who cooked and baked a lot.
+She never let me help, but I watched!
+She taught me how to properly make a bed, clean a washroom, vacuum a rug, clean windows, and dust furniture.
 By the time I was ten years old, I could sew on a button, iron a shirt, and make a complete dinner for my parents while they were at work.

 I have friends in their 30s who consider toast a home-cooked meal.
 With a little encouragement and involvement, I’m determined to send McKenna off to adulthood with the skills needed to be an independent young lady.